Program OverviewPrinter Friendly

 Thanks to Canada's ageing population, there is a vast interest in proper nutrition and health to meet the demands of the healthcare industry.

-- Using the resources of the School of Community and Health Studies and the School Hospitality, Tourism and Culinary Arts, you learn the practical aspects of quantity food preparation, customer service and the physical properties of food.
+- As a student of the School of Community and Health Studies and the School Hospitality, Tourism and Culinary Arts, you learn the practical aspects of quantity food preparation, customer service and the physical properties of food.

 - The final six weeks of the program consist of a supervised field experience in the health care industry.